CS340-21/tagger/Proposal.md

 | 4/15 | Complete project implementation.
 At this stage we might hand off our app to the UT baseball team. |
 >>>>>>> 2a0ea15 (edited timeline)

-  - Constraints
+### Constraints
-    - Are there regulatory or legal constraints?
-      - Must include copyright license for Django somewhere in source code. (same probably goes for any additional API we use)
+There are few legal constraints to this project.
+Of course, we must include the copyright license for Django somewhere in source code, as well as any other free tools we use.
+There are no ethical concerns that we need to worry about.
-    - Are there ethical or societal concerns?

-No

-  - Resources
+### Data
-    - Will we have access to the data we need?

-Yes, the data that the app uses will be manually input by the user.
+We will have all the access to the data that we need.
+The data that the app uses will be manually input by the user.
 We could add a feature later that enables users to upload stats that were not directly kept through the app, but that could be a later consideration.

-  - Descoping
-    - What happens if full functionality cannot be implemented?
-      - Will reduced functionality operate?

-Yes, cutting a few of the more complex features would still leave a functional application.

-      - Will it be useful (or at least partially solving the problem)?
+### Minimum Functionality

-However, it will not be useful in that it does not add the desired increased flexibility / address the shortcomings of the competitors.
+Cutting a few of the more complex features would still leave a functional application, however, it will not be useful if it does not add the desired increased flexibility or address the shortcomings of the competitors.

-Notes from UT Baseball Coach Sean McCann:
+#Notes from UT Baseball Coach Sean McCann:

 - Overview of current software
   - iScore and GameChanger are two widely used scorekeeping apps for multiple sports, including baseball.
 Used at all levels - youth through professional sports.